 The Cincinnati Marriott at RiverCenter is actually a hotel in Covington, Kentucky – and our top choice of places to stay in Covington for business or a vacation .

 The Marriott is located right on the waterfront and across the street from the Northern Kentucky Convention Center.
-Some rooms featuring balconies and incredible views of the Ohio River and Cincinnati skyline.
-Amenities include an indoor swimming pool, an on-site restaurant and bar and free WiFi.
+Some rooms featuring balconies and incredible views of the Ohio River and Cincinnati Skyline.
+Amenities include an indoor swimming pool, an on-site restaurant and bar and fast WiFi.
 Check Rates and Availability!